riya-py/SheSignal/readme.md

 Personal-safety apps tend to fail in one of two directions: they dump raw, unmoderated crime data on you with no context, or they hide behind a vague "safety score" nobody can inspect.
-The people who most need street-level, *recent*, *hyperlocal* signal — women walking alone, late-shift commuters, students on an unfamiliar campus — are left guessing either way.
+The people who most need street-level, *recent*, *hyperlocal* signal for women walking alone, late-shift commuters, students on an unfamiliar campus that are left guessing either way.

 SheSignal turns anonymous, community-submitted reports into a score you can trace back to its inputs, hotspots that only surface once they're an actual